“The mind is its own place and in itself, can make a Heaven of Hell, a Hell of Heaven.”

 Angel?
 Demon?
 Alien?
 God?
 The young man’s sharp, curious, scientific mind had run the variables and had settled upon delusion.

 In his dreams of the last few nights, Twain, as the machine had called itself, had conveyed a stunning understanding of the Empire’s mission of hope, justice and equality.
-It seemed to want to genuinely help further the glorious stellar destiny of the red and gold hammer, sickle and stars.
+It seemed to want to genuinely help further the glorious stellar destiny of the hammer, sickle and stars.

 “Those destined for greatness always suspect they are unbalanced at your age, Andrei.”